Conservative Bias Linear Power Flow Approximations: Application to Unit Commitment: Introduction

+Among these approaches, the conservative linear approximation (CLA) framework~\cite{BUASON2022, buason2024adaptive} incorporates an additional structural property: directional conservativeness.
+In CLA, the linear approximation is constructed so that, across the sampled operating region, quantities of interest are consistently overestimated or underestimated relative to the AC solution.
+This feature is particularly valuable in optimization problems where certain types of approximation error are more harmful than others.
+For example, underestimating line currents in a thermal limit constraint may falsely indicate feasibility, whereas overestimation results primarily in conservativeness.
+By enforcing one-sided error behavior, CLA reduces the risk of infeasible solutions.
+However, strict conservativeness may increase overall approximation error, especially in regions where the nonlinear relationship is difficult to represent accurately with a single linear model.

+Motivated by this observation, this paper introduces a generalized framework termed \emph{conservative bias linear approximation} (CBLA).
+The CBLA methodology retains the sample-based construction process but relaxes strict one-sided enforcement of conservativeness.
+Instead of imposing conservativeness as a hard constraint, CBLA incorporates it through a bias-aware error function that penalizes violations asymmetrically.
+This formulation enables a controlled balance between directional bias and approximation accuracy.
+As a result, CBLA can reduce excessive conservativeness while still discouraging the most critical forms of approximation error.

+A distinguishing feature of CBLA is its flexibility in error function design.
+Users may define loss functions that reflect the operational priorities of a given application, allowing the approximation to emphasize particular quantities or error directions.
+This flexibility makes the framework adaptable to diverse optimization contexts, including those in which limited constraint violations are tolerable, such as chance-constrained or risk-aware formulations.
+By tailoring the regression objective to the needs of the downstream problem, CBLA produces linear models that are specialized to both the system and the intended optimization task.

+This work extends our preliminary study in~\cite{buason_cbla}, where the CBLA concept was first introduced for power flow approximation.
+In the present journal version, we expand the framework and demonstrate its practical implications through extensive numerical evaluation.
+In particular, we integrate CBLA into a UC formulation~\cite{Padhy2004}, compare its performance with alternative linearization techniques, and describe a structured solution procedure for solving the resulting problem.
+The results illustrate that CBLA achieves improved feasibility and reduced operating cost relative to conventional linear models.

+The primary contributions of this paper are summarized as follows: \begin{enumerate}[label=(\textit{\roman*})] \item A CBLA framework that balances directional conservativeness and approximation accuracy over a specified operating range. \item A discussion of error function selection and its role in shaping the trade-off between bias and fidelity. \item Numerical validation of CBLA across multiple test systems. \item An application of CBLA to UC, including comparative results against established linear power flow models. \end{enumerate}

-The remainder of this paper is organized as follows: Section~\ref{sec:background} covers background material on the power flow equations as well as sample-based conservative linear approximations.
-Section~\ref{sec:CBLA} introduces the conservative bias linear approximation approach.
-Section~\ref{sec:simulation} provides numerical results of our approach.
-Section~\ref{sec:future work} concludes the paper along with directions for our future work.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:background} reviews relevant background on power flow modeling and conservative linear approximations.
+Section~\ref{sec:CBLA} presents the proposed CBLA methodology.
+Section~\ref{sec:uc} details the UC formulation and solution approach.
+Section~\ref{sec:simulation} provides numerical results, and Section~\ref{sec:future work} concludes the paper.